Hydromorphone

 Hydromorphone was patented in 1923.
-It is on the World Health Organization's List of Essential Medicines.
+Hydromorphone is made from morphine.
+Hydromorphone is a therapeutic alternative on the World Health Organization's List of Essential Medicines.
 It is available as a generic medication.
-In 2020, it was the 250th most commonly prescribed medication in the United States, with more than 1 million prescriptions.
-Hydromorphone is made from morphine.
+In 2022, it was the 233rd most commonly prescribed medication in the United States, with more than 1 million prescriptions.

-Medical use

-Hydromorphone is used to treat moderate to severe pain.
-It may be used by mouth or by injection into a vein, muscle, or under the skin.
-Effects generally begin within half an hour and last for up to five hours.
-Typically, long-term use is only recommended for pain due to cancer.
-A 2016 Cochrane review (updated in 2021) found little difference in benefit between hydromorphone and other opioids for cancer pain.

 Side effects

-Adverse effects of hydromorphone are similar to those of other potent opioid analgesics, such as morphine and heroin.
+Adverse effects of hydromorphone are similar to those of other potent opioid analgesics such as morphine and heroin.
 The major hazards of hydromorphone include dose-related respiratory depression, urinary retention, bronchospasm, and sometimes, circulatory depression.
-More common side effects include lightheadedness, dizziness, sedation, itching, constipation, nausea, vomiting, headache, perspiration, and hallucinations.
+More common side effects include lightheadedness, dizziness, nystagmus, sedation, itching, constipation, nausea, vomiting, headache, perspiration, and hallucinations.
 These symptoms are common in ambulatory patients and in those not experiencing severe pain.

-Simultaneous use of hydromorphone with other opioids, muscle relaxants, tranquilizers, sedatives, and general anesthetics may cause a significant increase in respiratory depression, progressing to coma or death.
-Taking benzodiazepines (such as diazepam) in conjunction with hydromorphone may increase side effects such as dizziness and difficulty concentrating.
+Simultaneous use of hydromorphone with other opioids, muscle relaxants, tranquilizers, sedatives, and general anesthetics may significantly depress respiration, progressing to coma or death.
+Taking benzodiazepines (e.g., diazepam) in conjunction with hydromorphone may increase side effects such as dizziness and difficulty concentrating.
 If simultaneous use of these drugs is required, dose adjustment may be made.

 A particular problem that may occur with hydromorphone is accidental administration in place of morphine due to a mix-up between the similar names, either at the time the prescription is written or when the drug is dispensed.
 This has led to several deaths and calls for hydromorphone to be distributed in distinctly different packaging from morphine to avoid confusion.

 Massive overdoses are rarely observed in opioid-tolerant individuals, but when they occur, they may lead to circulatory system collapse.
 Symptoms of overdose include respiratory depression, drowsiness leading to coma and sometimes to death, drooping of skeletal muscles, low heart rate, and decreasing blood pressure.
 At the hospital, individuals with hydromorphone overdose are provided supportive care, such as assisted ventilation to provide oxygen and gut decontamination using activated charcoal through a nasogastric tube.
 Opioid antagonists, such as naloxone, also may be administered concurrently with oxygen supplementation.
-Naloxone works by reversing the effects of hydromorphone, and only is administered in the presence of significant respiratory depression and circulatory depression.
+Naloxone works by reversing the effects of hydromorphone, and is administered only in the presence of significant respiratory depression and circulatory depression.

-Sugar cravings associated with hydromorphone use are the result of a glucose crash after transient hyperglycemia following injection, or a less profound lowering of blood sugar over a period of hours, in common with morphine, heroin, codeine, and other opiates.
+Sugar cravings associated with hydromorphone use are the result of a glucose crash after transient hyperglycemia following injection, or a less profound lowering of blood sugar over a period of hours, in common with morphine, heroin, codeine, and other opioids.